CacheboxInc/HDM-documentation/pages/04.HDM Doc 2.2/08.vcs/80.Troubleshooting Guide/default.md

 If a cdrom drive is not present we will display a warning that a cdrom drive will be added.
 However if the “prepare-to-migrate” has not been run this warning overrides this check and the migration can proceed.
 However since the prepare-to-migrate has not been run the migration will eventually fail.
 (Ref:CP-5713)

+###### **Post warm migration VM fails to boot on cloud, for Ubuntu18.04 EFI VMs in case of static ip deployment **

+Booting of Ubuntu 18.04 VMs post migration can fail in case HDM cloud side deployment mode is static.
+This is happening because guest OS customization in VCD environment is not working as expected.
+Netplan files which are needed to setup the network configuration inside guest OS, are not being populated properly by open-vm tools.
+Manual intervention is needed in current release to configure the missing network files inside guest OS and to allow booting of VM on cloud.
+Also HDM DHCP mode of deployment can be used instead of static as workaround for this problem.
+(Ref:CP-5956)

 # HDM System Health